 One evening we were out with friends, an American couple, who decided that they could not count themselves as being educated European style if they had not visited Amsterdam’s Rosse Buurt, or Red Light District.
 So off we went.

+So let me continue.
 The story you are about to

 hear read is true.

-Girls in windows and doorways.
+And girls in windows and doorways.
 I must admit, I was impressed by the fancy outfits, the creative hairdos and the glamorous makeup.
 I felt like a little unsophisticated milkmaid from the country!
 The three Americans were all a-goggle as well by all that splendor.

 The girls in windows and doorways were not charmed by us looking at them.
 We could tell.
 They glared at us and made rude gestures and comments.
 Well, I could understand why.
 It must have been obvious to them we were not potential clients, being two couples walking hand in hand and clearly not shopping for the more kinky services they might have on offer.